 - Xanthelasmata (from hyperlipidaemia).

 - Bruits over large arteries (eg, carotid bruits).

 - This is the release of cholesterol crystals into arteries, usually following vascular surgery, catheterisation or anticoagulation.

 Investigation of atherosclerosis itself (rather than its clinical manifestations) is not routine in clinical practice, but has been used as a research tool.
-Possible techniques are:
+Possible techniques include: